History of Datong

 Emperor Zonghan of the Jin Dynasty (1115-1234) conquered Datong in 1122, made the region as his western capital, and made no changes to its boundary.
 Datong thrived to become an important transportation hub for Han people in the central plain and ethnic minorities in northern China during the period of the Liao and Jin dynasties.

 Datong was also the western capital of the Yuan Dynasty (1271-1368).
 The county of Yunzhong was added to its administration in 1265.

-Datong was relegated from a provincial-level administrative region to a county when the Republic of China was founded in 1912.
+Datong was relegated from a provincial-level administrative region to a county during the Republic of China period (1912-49).

-Datong was again under the control of Kuomingtang forces, led by Yan Xishan (1883-1960), when the Japanese invaders were defeated in August 1945.
-It still belonged to Shanxi Province and governed five prefectures with 86 villages in total.
+Datong was again under the control of Kuomintang forces, led by Yan Xishan (1883-1960), when the Japanese invaders were defeated in August 1945.
+It still belonged to Shanxi province and governed five prefectures with 86 villages in total.
 It became home to governments-in-exile of 13 counties from the region of Yanbei in 1948.
-Moreover, there were 22 government agencies, seven Kuomingtang Party-related bodies and 11 organizations for secret service in the city.
+Moreover, there were 22 government agencies, seven Kuomintang-related bodies and 11 organizations for secret service in the city.